 At this time, limited reimbursement is available from Medicaid, managed care plans and private insurance for telehealth services.
-A few demonstrations are under way in rural areas.

-Currently, the cost of telehealth equipment and transmission of information can be prohibitive.
-Obstacles to the growth of telehealth services in home health and hospice include geographic practice limitations imposed by state professional licensure laws and liability laws.
 Furthermore, CMS requirements to apply the conditions of participation (CoPs) to all individuals under the care of home health agencies (regardless of payer) creates a disincentive for home health agencies to use telehealth services for monitoring of stable individuals.